 Weatherization.
 Current law allows states to set aside up to 15 percent of their allocation for Weatherization and up to 25 percent with a waiver.
-The Administration's proposal would allow states to set-aside up to 40 percent without a waiver.
-We are recommending that the Committee reject this proposal.
+The Administration's proposal would require a minimum set-aside of 10 percent and allow states to set-aside up to 40 percent without a waiver.
+We are recommending that the Committee reject both proposals.
 The current law provides states with sufficient flexibility to design their weatherization programs in context of other resource that might be available for this purpose, allowing states to strike the proper balance between bill payment assistance and efficiency.
 In addition, we believe that increasing the ceiling for Weatherization within the block grant would undermine the primary purpose of LIHEAP which is to help poor families pay their home energy bills.